Followers

 War with France

-By 1797, war with France was on again and Simcoe was made governor of Santo Domingo.
-Simcoe faced a slave revolt with French Republican and Spanish support.
-He was also promoted to Lieutenant General (the highest rank in the army at the time).
-Illness again cut his time short.
-Simcoe returned to England to prepare the defenses of Plymouth against possible French invasion.
-Simcoe accepted command of the Western District but did not receive another active field command from the Pitt government.
-When the British were putting together a coalition against Napoleon in 1806, General Simcoe sailed to Portugal as part of a military mission.
-But his old illnesses caught up with him for the last time.
-He was forced to return home, where he learned of his appointment as commander in chief of British forces in India.
+By 1797, war with France resumed, and Simcoe was appointed governor of Santo Domingo.
+He faced a slave revolt supported by French Republicans and Spaniards.
+Simcoe was also promoted to Lieutenant General, the highest rank in the army at that time.
+Illness again shortened his tenure.
+He returned to England to prepare Plymouth’s defenses against a possible French invasion.
+Although Simcoe accepted command of the Western District, he did not receive another active field command from the Pitt government.
+When Britain assembled a coalition against Napoleon in 1806, General Simcoe traveled to Portugal as part of a military mission.
+However, his old illnesses struck again, forcing him to return home, where he learned of his appointment as commander in chief of British forces in India.

 Governor of Santo Domingo